Eugene J. McGuinness: Coadjutor Bishop and Bishop of Oklahoma City

 McGuinness was appointed coadjutor bishop of Oklahoma City-Tulsa and titular bishop of Ilium on November 11, 1944, by Pope Pius XII.
 After the death of Bishop Francis Kelley on February 1, 1948, McGuinness automatically succeeded him as the third bishop of Oklahoma City-Tulsa.

 During his nine-year administration, McGuinness saw the Catholic population in the state grow by almost 40 percent and received 1,242 adult converts in 1957 alone.
-Priestly and religious vocations flourished, and he made trips to Ireland and Poland to recruit clergy.
+He made trips to Ireland and Poland to recruit clergy.

 Death and legacy

 Eugene McGuinness died on December 27, 1957, at age 68.